DetectiveMB/Task-Arithmetic-for-ZS-IR/README.md

 # Investigating Task Arithmetic for Zero-Shot Information Retrieval

-This repository contains the code for the experiments of the paper "Investigating Task Arithmetic for Zero-Shot Information Retrieval".
+This repository contains the code for the experiments of the paper "Investigating Task Arithmetic for Zero-Shot Information Retrieval" accepted at SIGIR 2025.

 The repository is organized as follows: